-Adam Rizzo is a Senior Associate in the Complex Litigation & Dispute Resolution group.
-He focuses on internal and regulatory investigations, and commercial disputes.
+Adam Rizzo is a lawyer in the Complex Litigation & Dispute Resolution group.
+He focuses on internal investigations, contentious regulatory matters and commercial disputes.

-Recognised by Legal 500 as a recommended individual, Adam is described as an “efficient and highly personable senior associate, who is excellent at running cases on a day-to-day basis”.
+Recognised by Legal 500 as a recommended individual, Adam is described as “efficient and highly personable... excellent at running cases on a day-to-day basis”.

 Notable cases include: